-Cash deposits and money market funds in the Operating Fund, Super Top Loan Program, and nonmajor funds totaling \$2,460,149 were fully secured by the FDIC, SIPC, and pledged securities.
+Cash deposits and money market funds in the Operating Fund, Super Top Loan Program, and nonmajor funds totaling \$3,857,700 were fully secured by the FDIC, SIPC, and pledged securities.
+The pledged securities are held in the name of the Authority by the Federal Reserve.